Financial Aid FAQ

 Registered financial aid students are allowed to make bookstore charges against financial aid during the published bookstore charge window each semester.
 Take a copy of your schedule to the Snead State bookstore and if you have available financial aid you may apply the charges to your account.

 What additional steps do I need to take to receive a Student Loan?

 What happens if I withdraw from school or fail to pass my classes?

 If you receive Federal Title IV aid (Pell grant, SEOG, Student Loans) and withdraw from all your classes, fail all your classes, or receive an incomplete grade in all your classes, Snead State will calculate the amount of aid you did not earn.
 If it is determined that you received aid you did not earn, the funds will be returned to the appropriate program and you will be billed by the College.

 Where do I go if I have questions about or need help with my Financial Aid?

-The Financial Aid Office is located in the McCain Student Services Building located on Elder Street.
-You may contact the Financial Aid Office at email@example.com
+The Financial Aid Office is located in room 106 at the Bevill Center.
+You may contact the Financial Aid Office at firstname.lastname@example.org

 or call 256-840-4107.
 Students do not have to be enrolled full time to receive the Pell Grant.
 You must be enrolled in at least 6 credit hours to receive Student Loans.
 Scholarship enrollment requirements are varied by scholarship and are noted in your scholarship contract.